agility/agility-cms-app-sdk/README.md

 Sets a field value on the content item.
 If no `fieldName` is set, it will set the value for the current custom field being rendered.

-**Note**: When setting a `fieldName`, it should match the exact casing of the `apiName` for the field as show in Agility CMS for the associated content model.
+**Note**: When setting a `fieldName`, it should match the exact casing of the `apiName` for the field as shown in Agility CMS for the associated content model.
 ***
 #### Subscribing to Field Value Changes
 ```